Mixed Quantum-Classical Methods for Polaron Spectral Functions: Models and Methods

 \subsection{Exact Analytical Solutions in The Regime of Zero Hopping Amplitude and Zero Temperature}

-Analytical expressions for the spectral function can be derived for the one-dimensional Holstein model in the simplified limit where the hopping amplitude $J$ is set to 0 in MFE, MASH, and in the exact quantum case.
+Analytical expressions for the spectral function in MFE, MASH, and in the exact quantum case can be derived for the one-dimensional Holstein model in the simplified limit where the hopping amplitude $J$ is set to 0.
 For simplicity, we set $T=0$ as well.
 In this regime, the sites are completely decoupled, resulting in a spectral function that is independent of variation in $k$.
 For the exact quantum case, it is simple to show that the spectral function is

 and is independent of $N$.
 Despite the fact that the sites are completely decoupled for $J=0$, MFE and MASH produce spectral functions that are dependent on $N$ in different ways.
 This dependency is an artifact of the methods themselves rather than a physically meaningful phenomenon and arises due to the way each method treats the initial superposition state, $\ket{k}=\frac{1}{\sqrt{N}}\sum_ne^{ikn}\ket{n}$.
 In particular, MFE yields exact results when the number of sites is 2 (as shown in the upper two rows of Fig.~\ref{fig:MFEvsMASH_J}).
 For arbitrary $N$, the MFE spectral function can be calculated analytically,